junkofujiwara/github-projects/README.md

 ## Import (Create Project)

 ### Overview
-import.py with create-projects option generates a new project based on the exported project information.
+import.py with create-projects option generates new projects based on the exported project information.

 ### Usage